 Range Rover 5.0 Supercharged Autobiography, 2010!

-* You can only pick up the car from Turo Lot in SFO, there is no other delivery option.
-I won't do any airport or other delivery myself.
-You can only get the car at SFO Turo Valet location.
+* You can only pick up the car from Turo Lot in SFO, at 965 San Mateo Avenue between 6am-10pm, there is no other delivery option.
+You can call their number at 650 826 9761 for any questions.

 The latest revision, which just arrived for 2010, sticks to this formula.
 However, aside from being the most capable ever — thanks to the latest version of the Terrain Response System — this Supercharged variant is also the most powerful Range Rover to date.
 Its Jaguar-sourced 5.0-liter V-8 is good for 510 horsepower and 461 pound-feet of torque, enough to launch this three-ton behemoth to 60 mph in under 6 seconds.
 Gigantic brake rotors — fronts are 15.0 inches in diameter, rears 14.4 inches — stop the beast with what feels like sports-car quickness and far better pedal feel and response than is typically expected from an SUV.
 The laws of physics try to object, but the Rangie will have none of it.
 How fitting for a vehicle popular with all kinds of characters who aren’t likely to listen to objections of any sort (dictators, mafiosos, professional athletes, spoiled starlets, etc).